Business Enterprise graduates

 The BSc Business Enterprise programme stood me in good stead to apply my knowledge of the wide range of disciplines taught over the two years, in a business application post-university.
 I have a keen interest in renewable energy and I was lucky enough to be allowed to explore this further, albeit after downscaling my already very ambitious plans, as advised by my Programme Director, Nigel Adams, and rightly so.
-However the experiences during my time in Buckingham changed me into a more confident and business-minded person.
-So much so that I have been able to go back to my original plans and persist in making them a reality, with the business I set up during the course, Podnik Ltd. It would be wrong of me not to mention my friend and fellow graduate, Alec Greenwell, who I am working with in this venture.
+However, the experiences during my time in Buckingham changed me into a more confident and business-minded person.
+So much so that I have been able to go back to my original plans and persist in making them a reality, with the business I set up during the course, Podnik Ltd. It would be wrong of me not to mention my friend and fellow graduate, Alec Greenwell, who I am working within this venture.
 Alec and I bought the business from the University after graduation and began working on a project to build a commercial wind turbine in East Yorkshire.
 This flagship project will no doubt support our aim to develop further projects in the UK and abroad.

 If not for Buckingham, I would not have had the public speaking, presentation and tenacity necessary to work with such a company.
 Though my title was Corporate Sales Executive, I still remained an entrepreneur and pioneered the company’s online presence, by creating its first online retail site.
-At this point I would like to thank James Rowell, my operations management teacher, as my work required a lot of warehouse and process management skills.
+At this point, I would like to thank James Rowell, my operations management teacher, as my work required a lot of warehouse and process management skills.
 The site now serves more than 21 countries with authentic BlackBerry Accessories.

-After working, as planned, for a year, I decided to pursue my entrepreneurial streak and identify new areas of business, especially within the Tablet PC market.
+After work, as planned, for a year, I decided to pursue my entrepreneurial streak and identify new areas of business, especially within the Tablet PC market.
 I have been able to retain some of my work with Z-Three, as my own business’s first contract is to continue to administer various online elements of Z-Three’s website.